Frizles/YoutubeVideoDownloader/README.md

 How to run?

+!!!First of all make sure that the newest version of Python is installed to your computer, if not go to https://www.python.org/downloads/ and download it

 1.Open a cmd, PowerShell or a Terminal

 2.Run the following command 'pip install pytube' (you only need to run once per computer)